yt-project/yt/doc/source/developing/testing.rst

 Unit tests are tests that operate on some small set of machinery, and verify that the machinery works.  yt uses the `Nose
 <http://nose.readthedocs.org/en/latest/>`_ framework for running unit tests.
+In
-In practice, what this means is that we write scripts that ``yield`` assertions, and Nose identifies those scripts, runs them, and verifies that the assertions are true.
+practice, what this means is that we write scripts that assert statements, and Nose identifies those scripts, runs them, and verifies that the assertions are true and the code runs without crashing.

 How to Run the Unit Tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^